- Published at

 - Updated at

-It's regular expression time again. 🎉 I don't remember where I saw the following discovery, but after years of using regular expressions, I'm very surprised that I haven't seen it before.
+It's regular expression time again. 🎉 I don't remember where I saw the following discovery, but I'm astonished that I didn't know about non-capturing groups after years of using regular expressions.

-The regex defines that I'm looking for a very particular name combination.
+The regular expression above defines that I'm looking for a very particular name combination.
 The name should begin with

 Alison, end with

 Smuth but include a middle name between the first and last name.

 const result = regex.exec('Jane Isabell Smith'); console.log(result); // 'Jane Isabell Smith' console.log(result); // 'Jane' console.log(result); // 'Isabell' console.log(result); // 'Smith'

 exec method to test if a string is matching the expression.
 If the string matches the expression, the return value is an array holding all the specific information, otherwise

 The array includes the full matching string at index